-Executive Management Corporate Governance Report Board of Directors' Report is Chairman of Aldar Properties Waleed Al Muhairi is the Deputy PJSC.
-Formerly the Chief Executive Group CEO of the Mubadala Officer and Chief Portfolio Investment Company and has Management Officer at Aldar. strategic oversight of the Mr. Al Mubarak has been integral company's broad investment to the development of Aldar's portfolio.
-He is also the Chief operational businesses, as well as Executive Officer of the alternative to the organisation's fast-growing investments and infrastructure sales and leasing, property and platform, and leads Mubadala's asset management, and facilities healthcare, real estate and management units.
-Before joining infrastructure, and capital Aldar, Mr. Al Mubarak worked with investment portfolios.
-Al Muhairi the corporate and investment bank currently serves as Chairman of Barclays Capital in London, Cleveland Clinic Abu Dhabi and is a focusing on investment and finance member of the Board of Trustees in the MENA region.
-He is a of Cleveland Clinic in the United member of the Executive Council States.
-He is also the Chairman of of the Emirate of Abu Dhabi and Waha Capital PJSC and a board is the Chairman of numerous public member of First Abu Dhabi Bank and private sector organisations. including the Department of Culture & Tourism of Abu Dhabi.
-Miral Properties Asset Management LLC, Image Nation, and Aldar Academies LLC.
+H.E.
+Mohamed Khalifa Al Mubarak is Chairman of Aldar Properties PJSC.
+Formerly the Chief Executive Officer and Chief Portfolio Management Officer at Aldar, Mr. Al Mubarak has been integral to the development of Aldar's operational businesses, as well as to the organisation's fast-growing sales and leasing, property and asset management, and facilities management units.
+Before joining Aldar, Mr. Al Mubarak worked with the corporate and investment bank Barclays Capital in London, focusing on investment and finance in the MENA region.
+He is a member of the Executive Council of the Emirate of Abu Dhabi and is the Chairman of numerous public and private sector organisations, including the Department of Culture & Tourism of Abu Dhabi, Miral Properties Asset Management LLC, Image Nation & Aldar Academies LLC.